averagesecurityguy/twanalyze/README.md

 * HTML - Creates an HTML formatted report with user details and the analysis results.
 * KML - Creates a KML file with lat and lon coordinates and timestamp for any tweets that contain location data.
 * Raw - Creates a JSON file with all of the downloaded user data and tweets.
 This could be a very large file.
+* All - Creates reports in Markdown, HTML, and KML formats.

 Sample Markdown Report
 ----------------------